kubedb/cli/docs/tutorials/memcached/README.md

   phase: Running
 ```

-Now, you can connect to this Memcached cluster from inside the cluster..
+Now, you can connect to this Memcached cluster from inside the cluster.

 ```console
 $ kubectl get pods -n demo